Shaptic/Cicada/packetlib/protocol.md

   - **Join**        Sent on initialization by a new node (the invitee) to an existing Chord ring, indicating a request to join.

-    **JoinResp**    Send by the inviter in response containing the address of the successor node that follows the invitee.
+    **Response**    Send by the inviter in response containing the address of the successor node that follows the invitee.

   - **Notify**      After joining, a fresh node will notify other nodes about its existence, in order to allow those nodes to update their predecessors to point to this fresh node if need be.

-    **NotifyResp**  An indication of whether or not the node has become this node's new predecessor.
+    **Response**    An indication of whether or not the node has become this node's new predecessor.
 If it has, the original node may set it as its successor to create the optimal ring.

   - **Info**        This is a request to another node for all of its internal state.

-    **InfoResp**    This is an info update representing a node in its entirety to another.
+    **Response**    This is an info update representing a node in its entirety to another.
 This includes the predecessor and successor addresses and its local finger table.

+    **Lookup**      This is the core of the protocol, which performs a lookup for a particular peer address through the network either recursively (default) or iteratively.

+    **Response**    The peer information of the lookup result.

   - **Error**       This can be sent as a request for any reason (for which there is no response needed) or as a response to any of the